By AuxBeacon News Contributor

 [Editor’s Note: We would to thank our new friend down in Florida Wing that sent us copies of Gator Capers and Florida Facts newsletters.
 The CAP National Commander, Maj Gen Paul M. Bergman and his Vice, Brig Gen James C. Bobick attended this conference.
 This article covers the Southeast Region cruise ship scandal that later contributed to the FBI raids in 1999.
 The USAF auditors discovered that CAP staff members claimed per diem for this conference even though the cost of the cruise was inclusive of meals.
 The cruise ship was paid for by public funds, CAP funds which came from the Air Force.
-Several officers requested and received per diem and double billed the USAF, even though the cost of the cruise had been paid for by taxpayer money.
+Some members requested and received per diem, even though the cost of the cruise had been paid for by taxpayer money.
 Many of the members mentioned by name in this story have become notorious.]

 FLORIDA FACTS: Civil Air Patrol Florida Wing